NAVANEETHELITE/Iris_Classifier/README.md

-# Iris_Classifier
+# Iris_Classifier WEB APP

-Use my model to Predict the class of IRIS flower.!
+A simple model to Predict the class of IRIS flower.!

 App link: http://mlclassifier.herokuapp.com